 Therefore, using heavy loads during explosive resistance training may be the most effective strategy to achieve simultaneous improvements in muscle strength, power, and endurance in older adults.
 (De Vos 2005).

 We are not talking about using lightweight and moving through a set with a lot of quick up-and-down (fast) repetitions.
 We are talking about using a heavyweight with an explosion during the movements away from the centre of the body.
 There is a big difference in performing repetitions quickly as opposed to explosively.

 E-Lifts is short for the explosive technique and is an attempt to take the best from the world of Olympic Lifting -- Clean & Jerk, Snatch -- and the best from traditional lifting techniques used by bodybuilders and fitness trainers.
-Simply adding an explosive movement on all push and press exercises will accomplish the fast-fibre training goal, which means you are working more muscle fibre than with slow movements.
+Adding an explosive movement on all push and press exercises will accomplish the fast-fibre training goal, which means you are working more muscle fibre than with slow movements.
 That is why E-Lifting yields better results.
-Train fast to get fast, train slow and you are only using the slow muscle fibre.
+Train fast to get fast, train slow, and you are only using the slow muscle fibre.

-Exercises performed as a push or a press type of exercise are connected to muscle groups loaded with fast-twitch fibre.
+Exercises performed as a push or a press type are connected to muscle groups loaded with fast-twitch fibre.
 And these muscle groups require a fast, explosive tempo when pushing the resistance away from the body to reach the fast fibre.
 Examples of exercises would be bench press or any chest press type of machine, leg press, shoulder press, and even calf raises qualify as a push-type of exercise.